intersides/alkimia-solutions/README.md

 # Intersides Workspace

-A monorepo workspace for Intersides applications, containing both frontend and backend services with a Traefik reverse proxy for local development and production deployment.
+A monorepo workspace for Intersides applications, containing both frontend and backend services with a custom Node.js-based proxy for local development and production deployment.

 ## Project Structure